pranitsethi/Median/README.md

 Also there seems a need of an DistributedArrayManager to keep track of all the arrays and manage them, as if to look like one big array.
 That is, make the diferent nodes and arrays look seamless to the algorithm.
 Present the size as a summation of all the arrays. class DistributedArrayManager;

-A read ahead cache to pull elements in batches from a node (TODO: implementation)
+A read ahead cache to pull elements in batches from a node (TODO: LRU eviction)

+    std::vector<std::tuple<mysize_t, myssize_t, bool>> ev; // bool => dirty bit

+This tuple contains an element <element, index, bool> in the cache.
+The dirty bit indicates to the flush manager whether it needs to be written out.

 Important (details):
   -- cache coherency